sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-681	Next Closest Time    		45.5%	Medium
+given a time hh:mm, you may reuse or not use some digits. return the next closest time. (next greater)
+greedy: from right to left, replace current with the next larger digit available. if not possible, replace with the min (expecting we increase left digit) for example: 19:34, we change 4, next bigger is 9, 19:39
+23:59->23:52->23:22->22:22
+->>

 <<-738	Monotone Increasing Digits    		45.1%	Medium
 give a number N, find the largest number with monotone increasing digits. (<=)
 idea: 12321->12299 from right to left find the last position increase stops.